Mint Review – Can This App Really Help Manage Your Money?

 Goal Tracking

-Mint allows you to create financial goals and keep track of them via the app.
-Whether you want to build your credit score, save for upcoming bills, or create a budget for the grocery store, you can do all that on the app.
+Mint enables financial goal creation and progress monitoring directly within the app.
+Whether you want to improve your credit score, save for upcoming bills, or establish a grocery budget, the app accommodates all these objectives.

 Investment Monitor